holly-cummins/quarkus-minecraft-observability-extension/README.md

 Arrange your windows so you can see both the minecraft client and the web application.
 Visit [http://localhost:8080](http://localhost:8080).
 While you're interacting with the web app, you should see things happen in the minecraft world.
-You may need to look around in minecraft, or visit the page several times, because the spawned mobs sometimes move away quite quickly.
+Visiting the page will cause a mob to spawn, and an exception (like a 404) will cause an explosion.